savoirtech/apache-karaf-langchain4j-demo/README.md

 }'
 ```

+Our plugin talks to OpenAI, and returns a response:

 ``` bash
 {"response":"Why did the Java developer go broke?\n\nBecause he couldn't C# his way out of a for loop!"}
 ```

+## Future Work:

+Our API Gateway Service currently contains a demo plugin to show control
+flow to developers, and a simple text based prompt for OpenAI.
+Developers can take this demo and extend it by implementing new plugins
+for various Generative AI systems (LangChain4J can help in this effort).
+Given our plugin architecture, each of these integrations can be managed
+independently & deployed in Apache Karaf.

+### Note to Developers

+Changes the API/SPI will need to be reflected on implemented plugins.
+When adding methods which are not supported by particular AI services,
+one can have that plugin return an appropriate error.

 # About the Authors